| Languages: | go to language |

 (including the ß

-to ss transcription, Stra~ße comes Stras~se (not Stra~sse)).
+to ss transcription, Stra~ße comes Stras~se (not Stra~sse)) and with the addition of Swiss German & Swiss French geographical names.

 visit